 The premise of debt settlement is that you send X dollars per month to the debt settlement company.
 After they take out their hefty fee, they put the money into an account for you (if you're lucky; some companies simply steal it), and when they have enough money on hand they call only one of your creditors and try to settle the debt for less than the full amount.
 As an example, if you are sending an extra $400.00 per month, beyond their fee, in ten months they will have $4,000.00 on hand.
 Perhaps that would be enough to settle one credit card bill, but by the time that happens, you will be on the verge of lawsuits from all of your other creditors.
 Once a creditor sues, they will quickly get a judgment.
 A creditor with a judgment will immediately look to garnish your wages, attach your bank account, and put a lien on your house.
 IT IS SIMPLY IMPOSSIBLE TO PAY ANY DEBT SETTLEMENT PLAN FAST ENOUGH TO SATISFY ALL OF YOUR CREDITORS.
 THIS TYPE OF PLAN IS A SCAM.

-4. The Federal Trade Commission, numerous State Attorney Generals and various consumer groups have warned consumers to avoid most if not all debt settlement companies.
+The Federal Trade Commission, numerous State Attorney Generals, and various consumer groups have warned consumers to avoid most if not all debt settlement companies.

-Call Attorney Jefferson Hanna at 860-347-4741.
+Call Attorney Jefferson Hanna today.
 He has helped thousands of people deal with debt problems.
 He has the knowledge and experience to help you make the right decisions to get you out of debt.